pulumi/docs/reference/serializing-functions.md

 In other words, the Lambda will first be created with appropriate values overridden.
 Then that Lambda itself can be passed in as the code to run for the specific API.

-### Determining the appropriate node_modules packages to include with an Lambda
+### Determining the Appropriate node_modules Packages to include with a Lambda

 Because a Pulumi application contains both 'deployment time' code and 'run time' code, it is necessary for the program's `package.json` definition to have a `dependencies` section which specifies all necessary packages needed for both execution times.
 When `pulumi` and produces an Lambda from a user-provided function, it will transitively include all packages specified in that `dependencies` section in the final uploaded Lambda.